greenlandGLUPE

 Upernivik Port

-Explore Upernivik Port, a vital seaport in Greenland that connects local communities and supports fishing and shipping industries.
+Discover Upernivik Port, a vital port in Greenland that supports local trade and fishing industries.

 Welcome to Upernivik Port